 We are served by our rector, Fr.
 Alexander Vallens.
-A native of nearby Centennial, he lives in Broomfield with his family, and works in DTC.
+A native of nearby Centennial, he lives in Broomfield with his family.
 Father has been commuting to Parker faithfully for years since the early beginnings of this mission in Parker, Colorado.
 Over these years, Father has led the mission spiritually and in many other areas of growth.

 Fr.
 Alexander holds a Bachelor of Science from the University of Colorado, Boulder, and completed a Master of Divinity in Theology from St. Tikhon's Orthodox Theological Seminary in 2005.
 Prior to being appointed as rector for our mission in Parker, Fr.
 Alexander served at Holy Transfiguration of Christ Cathedral in Denver.
 While all services are primarily in English, Father also has a Latvian background.

 Also serving with our parish is Deacon John Manutes, several altar servers, choir director Nina Sandbothe from Elizabeth, Church School director Elizabeth Farley, and members of our parish council.
 There are opportunities for all to participate in parish life and support the growth of this mission.
 Please speak with Father Alexander if you would like to learn more.